Thoughts on the Universal Dependencies proposal for Japanese

 - The Perfective Passive of the verb LŪDŌ 'to play' is lūsus sum, where a) lūsus is the Perfective Passive Participle, b) sum is the First Person Singular Present Tense of the verb SUM.
 The meaning is 'I am mocked / teased / tricked'.

-Latin grammarians drew a clear distinction between inflection, which concerns grammatical categories, and derivation, which changes either the meaning or part of speech of the affected word.
+Latin grammarians drew a clear distinction between inflection, which concerns grammatical categories (person, number, tense, etc.), and derivation, which changes either the meaning or part of speech of the affected word.
 For instance, the noun LŪDUS 'game' is derived from the verb LŪDŌ 'to play' but is not an inflected form of the verb and has no place in its conjugation.
 It is a different word and is declined as a noun, as above.

 English grammar traditionally follows the Greek and Latin model.
-However, English has become a very different language from Anglo-Saxon, which, as an inflectional language, was closer to Latin and Greek:
+For Anglo-Saxon, which was an inflectional language, the Greek/Latin model was a reasonable fit.
+But modern English has become a very different language from Anglo-Saxon:

 - Almost all English nominal cases have been levelled.
 The only endings left are the Plural and the Possessive (Genitive).
 Accusative/Dative case is retained in vestigial form in personal pronouns (me, him, her, us, them) and the relative pronoun who (whom).